open-competency-library/software-development/tools/babel1.md

+---
+layout: default
+title: Babel Developer 1
+parent: Tools
+nav_order: 3
+---
-# Babel Power User 1
+# Babel Developer 1

 A developer who is able to work with Babel to transpile javascript code to standard ES6 code.